theREDspace/HammerSpace/README.md

 }
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When everything is setup properly, the block of code required to use HammerSpace when listening to one event should look like this:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When everything is setup properly, the block of code required to use HammerSpace when listening to one event should look like this:

 ### Host
 ```